AGSeifert/BOULS/README.md

 # SOULS
-This is the introduction to the LCMS data processing approach SOULS (Segmentation of untargeted LCMS spectra).
-It is based on the xcms package [1-3] and particularly suitable for the development of large machine learning models over time.
-In contrast to the xcms workflow, it allows separate processing, as a unique peak list independent of the processing batch is achieved by summing up the signal intensities within defined segments in the LCMS spectra.
+SOULS (Segmentation of untargeted LCMS spectra) is a data processing approach based on the xcms package [1-3].
+It is particularly suitable for the development of large machine learning models over time since it allows separate processing and joint analysis of untargeted LC‑HRMS data obtained from different devices and at different times by summing up the signal intensities within defined segments.
 The application of the SOULS approach requires an Linux OS.

 ## Installation
 ```{r setup}